jseop-lim/boilerplate-python/README.md

    git config commit.template .gitmessage
    ```

-6. Replace `myproject` with the name of your project.
+6. Replace the project information with your own.

+    - Change the directory name `myproject` under `src`.

+    - Update the project name `myproject` and authors in pyproject.toml.

 7. Update the `README.md` file with your project information.